hathach/tinyusb/readme.markdown

 ### Donate Money ###

 If you don't have time but still want to help, then please consider making a financial donation.
-This will help to pay the (coffee) bills and motivate me to continue working on tinyusb.
+This will help to pay the (mostly coffee) bills and motivate me to continue working on tinyusb.
 You can do so using the donation button, or contact me for other payment methods.

 [//]: # (\htmlonly)
 <a href="https://pledgie.com/campaigns/24694"><img alt="Click here to lend your support to tinyusb donation and make a donation at pledgie.com" src="https://pledgie.com/campaigns/24694.png?skin_name=chrome" border="0"></a>